jamie2210/CI_MS1_TBC/README.md

             }
 ```

-- I then ran into more problems as the scroll was working but but the buttons were squashing as the container width changed with the screen.
-To fix this I added a fixed min-width to the table in the same media query above so it now is written as;
+- I then ran into more problems as the scroll was working but the buttons were squashing as the container width changed with the screen.
+To fix this I added a fixed min-width to the table in the same media query above, so it now is written as:

-#### **Code fix**
+#### Code fix
 ```css
        @media screen and (max-width: 1428px){
             .table {